Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

     > This is not only way to obtain binary.
 For example you can use `scp`.

-1. Run the following command to flash firmware:
+1. Run the following command to flash the firmware:

     ```bash
     flashrom -p internal -w /tmp/coreboot.rom
     ```

+    > Additional parameters may be needed for the `flashrom` command depending
+    > on the DUT.

 1. Power off the DUT.
-1. Repeat steps 1-8.
+1. Repeat steps 2-6.
-1. Run the following command to check firmware version:
+1. Run the following command to check the firmware version:

     ```bash
     dmidecode -t 0